 Method of filtering inbound network traffic such that only explicitly allowed traffic is permitted to enter the network.

 A protocol, service, or port that introduces security concerns due to the lack of controls over confidentiality and/or integrity.
-These security concerns include services, protocols, or ports that transmit data and authentication credentials (e.g., password/passphrase in clear-text over the Internet), or that easily allow for exploitation by default or if misconfigured.
-Examples of insecure services, protocols, or ports include but are not limited to FTP, Telnet, POP3, IMAP, and SNMP.
+These security concerns include services, protocols, or ports that transmit data or authentication credentials (for example, password/passphrase) in clear-text over the Internet, or that easily allow for exploitation by default or if misconfigured.
+Examples of insecure services, protocols, or ports include but are not limited to FTP, Telnet, POP3, IMAP, and SNMP v1 and v2.

 Acronym for “internet protocol.”
-Network-layer protocol containing address information and some control information that enables packets to be routed.
+Network-layer protocol containing address information and some control information that enables packets to be routed and delivered from the source host to the destination host.
 IP is the primary network-layer protocol in the Internet protocol suite.
+See TCP.

 IP Address Spoofing:

-Attack technique used by a malicious individual to gain unauthorized access to computers.
+Attack technique used to gain unauthorized access to networks or computers.
 The malicious individual sends deceptive messages to a computer with an IP address indicating that the message is coming from a trusted host.

 Acronym for “intrusion prevention system.”
 Beyond an IDS, an IPS takes the additional step of blocking the attempted intrusion.

 Abbreviation for “Internet Protocol Security.”
-Standard for securing IP communications by encrypting and/or authenticating all IP packets.
-IPSEC provides security at the network layer.
+Standard for securing IP communications at the network layer by encrypting and/or authenticating all IP packets in a communication session.

 Better known as “International Organization for Standardization.”
-Non-governmental organization consisting of a network of the national standards institutes of over 150 countries, with one member per country and a central secretariat in Geneva, Switzerland, that coordinates the system.
+Non-governmental organization consisting of a network of the national standards institutes.

 Entity that issues payment cards or performs, facilitates, or supports issuing services including but not limited to issuing banks and issuing processors.
 Also referred to as “issuing bank” or “issuing financial institution.”